-- Do you have to drink more in order to feel the effects of the alcohol?
+- Do you have to drink more to feel the effects of the alcohol?

 - Do you have withdrawal symptoms if you stop drinking?

 If you answered yes to two or more of these questions, you may have a problem.
-Alcohol rehab around Knoxville, Tennessee can help you figure out how to handle it.
+Alcohol rehab in Knoxville, Tennessee, can help you figure out how to handle it.

 There isn’t just one plan that fits everyone.
 With that in mind, we offer a range of treatment options.
 Each one provides a high level of care and support.
-Furthermore, each treatment program varies in what it offers and who benefits from it.
+Furthermore, each treatment program varies in what it offers and who benefits.